lucasportella/backup-automator-linux/README.md

 # backup-automator
 backup automator for linux computers connected into a local SMB/CIFS server

 Useful for generating local backups from your SMB/CIFS server.
+After the first backup is created, it will only update the backup with the cifs server, being must faster than creating a new backup from scratch.

 ## Requirements
 - A SMB/CIFS server running in your local network.
 I used Samba, you can configure it [here](https://ubuntu.com/tutorials/install-and-configure-samba#1-overview)